ffund/tcp-ip-essentials/lab0/1-2-reserve-and-login.md

 ```

 and you will have to type the work `yes` and hit Enter to continue.
 If you have specified your key path and other details correctly, it won't ask you for a password when you log in to the node.
 (It may ask for the passphrase for your private key if you've set one.)

+Once you are done with this part of the lab , proceed to the [next part](1-3-network-interfaces.md)